 Let’s start with the terminology first.

-A traditional POS software, also known as on-premise or legacy POS, is a system where the data is stored on local servers.
+A traditional POS system, also known as on-premise or legacy POS, is a system where the data is stored on local servers.
 It runs on closed networks.

 How Do They Differ?

-Let’s look at different aspects at which these two systems differ —
+Let’s look at different aspects in which these two systems differ —

 Integration

-A report shows that 61% of retails want fully integrated solutions to automate everything from faster checkouts to detailed sales reporting.
+A report shows that 61% of retailers want fully integrated solutions to automate everything from faster checkouts to detailed sales reporting.

 Whereas, the cloud-based POS system allows you to integrate any new module or third-party apps seamlessly.
 The cloud system is highly customizable, depending on your business needs.
 Some of the functionalities that you can integrate are CRM, accounting, loyalty programs, and more.